devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 printf("%c\n", -191);
 ```

-Also check the following code and try to figure out what is gonna be printed
+Also check the following code and try to figure out what is goingto be printed
 before actually building and executing the code:

 #source int-promotion.c